Acrotholus: Behavior

 The most notable physiology of A. audeti is the fused frontal and parietal skull forming a thickened dome structure.
 The lack of living comparative morphology have led to various theories on the function of the structure.
 Two accepted hypotheses have been proposed to explain the appearance of the cranial dome.
 One of the hypotheses suggest the dome plays a visual role, either for sexual display or species recognition.
 However, such theories have been countered due to the relatively large energy investment required and the morphological changes that occur in the species life span.
 The more widely accepted and popular hypothesis explains the dome being used as a weapon.
-In modern species with analogous structures, such head ornaments have been use between intra-species combat.
+In modern species with analogous structures, such head ornaments have been used between intra-species combat.
 Analysis on dome of the more widely known specimen Pachycephalosaurus wyomingensis have some pathologies in the dome mirroring those of modern-day mammals exhibiting intra-species contact.
 In P. wyomingensis and other examined pachycephalosaur skulls, chronic osteomyelitis was observed, a pathology often associated with combat.
 Several skull specimens show various lesions with healing suggesting survival after contact.
 Flat headed individuals saw little cranial damage supporting their juvenile stage ontogeny.
 Comparison with extinct and extent species that were known to engage in infra-specific combat have found the formation of lesions to be consistent with their use.
 Morphological comparisons with modern ungulates practicing head butting have found similar dome shaped structures used in combat.
 The cancellous region found in head striking artiodactyls have been considered to be covering the domes of pachycephalosaurs to aid in protection against head impacts.
 In addition, tubular struts in the dome of the related taxa, Stegoceras, were comparable to pneumatized frontal sinuses found in some head-striking mammals.
 Modern archosaurs such as Ostriches and crocodiles exhibit similar ranges of pathologies due to intra-species combat.